aobarbieri/wander-way/notes.md

 5 - Be stateless.
 Stateless RESTful API: All state is handled on the client.
 Each request mustt contain all the information necessary to process a certain request.
 The server should NOT have to remember previous requests.

+## Middleware

+A function that can modify the incoming request data.
+It stands in the middle of the request and the response.